Skip to main content Skip to secondary navigation

 Main content start

-The application deadline for both Masters and Ph.D. programs for the Autumn 2024 start date is Thursday, December 7, 2023, by 11:59 pm (PST).
+The application deadline for both Masters and Ph.D. programs for the Autumn 2025 start date is December 6th, 2024.
 All application materials, including test scores, must be submitted by the posted deadline.
 You can also submit supplemental material before the deadline, and it will be matched with your online application.

 If you have questions, contact eps-admissions@stanford.edu.
 More university information and application system questions can be found on Stanford's Graduate Admissions website and the online application.

-In accordance with Stanford's Winter closure, the EPS department will be closed starting December 21, 2023, to reopen on January 3, 2024.
-Email access to staff will not be available during this time so plan accordingly.
+In accordance with Stanford's Winter closure, the EPS department will be closed starting December 21, 2024, to reopen on January 6, 2025.
+Email access to staff will not be available during this time, so plan accordingly.

 The following items must be received in the electronic application: